aligheshlaghi97/alligator-telegram-bot/README.md

 If you would like to contribute code to Alligator-Cross Telegram Notifier, please submit a pull request on the project's GitHub page.
 When submitting a pull request, please:

-* Create a new branch for
+* Create a new branch for your changes
+* Follow the existing code style and conventions
+* Write clear commit messages and include any necessary documentation or tests

+### Contact
+If you have any questions or concerns about contributing to Alligator-Cross Telegram Notifier, please feel free to contact me at Aliigheshlaghi97@gmail.com.